 Last year, ProPublica reported that Facebook allowed advertisers to exclude users by race when running housing or other ads, despite a prohibition on such ads under the U.S. Fair Housing Act 1969.

-Facebook last week said an operation likely based in Russia spent $100,000 on thousands of U.S. ads promoting social and political messages over a two-year period through May, fuelling concerns about foreign meddling in U.S. elections.
+Facebook said last week an operation likely based in Russia spent $100,000 on thousands of U.S. ads promoting social and political messages over a two-year period through May, fueling concerns about foreign meddling in U.S. elections.

 The company said it shut down 470 "inauthentic" accounts as part of an internal investigation into those ads.

-Facebook said it was considering other changes to its advertising platform, such as adding more reviews of targeting categories before they show up in the self-service platform.
+One change Facebook said it was considering was adding more thorough reviews of targeting categories before they show up in the self-service platform.

 (This article has not been edited by Zeebiz editorial team and is auto-generated from an agency feed.)